-Meditation is a beneficial form of exercise for the mind and soul, much like running or push-ups are beneficial for the body.
-Such as with physical exercise, even meditating for a short minute contributes to your overall wellness.
-Starting a healthy routine can set habits into motion for life, which can permanently change your fate in positive ways.
-You have to focus on and visualize your goals.
+In the same way that running or push-ups are beneficial for the body, meditation is a beneficial form of exercise for the mind and soul.
+As with physical exercise, even a minute of meditation, like physical activity, contributes to your overall health.
+In fact, starting a healthy routine can set habits into motion for life, which can permanently change your fate in positive ways.
+So you have to focus on and visualize your goals.

 Meditate a Minute

-No matter how hectic your schedule may be, you can definitely find 1 minute, or even 5 minutes in your day, to sit down and settle your mind.
-Please try our free meditation app for a simple, short, and effective meditation that you can bookmark and use anytime.
+Even if your schedule may be hectic, you can definitely find 1 minute, or even 5 minutes in your day, to sit down and settle your mind.
+Please try our free meditation app for a simple, short, and effective meditation that you can bookmark and use whenever you want.

 Meditation and Mindfulness are Not a Competition